Krxnky/nike-monitor/README.md

 ## Usage

-Once the bot is running, it will monitor the Nike and SNKRS APIs and send notifications to your specified Discord channel.
+Once the bot is running, it will monitor the Nike and SNKRS APIs, store current product data in MongoDB, and send notifications to your specified Discord channel.

 ## Contributing